 In A Nutshell…

 There is a lot more food for breastfeeding mothers that prove to be beneficial both for them and their baby.
-What matters most is that there is an equal balance of necessary nutrients and less of processed foods in their diets.
-If you’ve also noticed, these are foods that are very versatile so they’re easy to incorporate to any of your meals!
+What matters most is that there is an equal balance of necessary nutrients and less processed foods in their diets.
+If you’ve also noticed, these are foods that are very versatile so they’re easy to incorporate into any of your meals!

 What are the best breastfeeding superfoods for you?
 Let us know in the comments!